lolcommits/lolcommits-sample_plugin/README.md

 method to always return `true`.
 Users could disable your plugin by uninstalling the gem.

-By default a plugin will only run its pre or post capture hook if:
+By default a plugin will only run it's capture hooks if:

 * `valid_configuration?` returns true
 * `enabled?` returns true